-Likewise the air flow rate handled by the system may be obtained based on fan technical brochures or on actual measurement.
-Based on the figures of summed up fan power and system air flow, the system performance indicator in W per litre/s may be obtained and compared with a benchmark figure such as the recommended value in the BEC (1.6 W per l/s for CAV and 2.1 for VAV).
-A calculated value higher than the benchmark is a suggestion of potential EMO.
-(Having cited the BEC, attention is drawn that the BEC benchmark for purpose of the EAC is for reference only and not an absolute requirement, as the BEC is for a new installation whereas the EAC is for an existing installation which might not have been designed to the standard of the BEC.)
-The comparison may also be made with experience accrued benchmark values developed by the REA or O&M personnels.
-The potential EMO may be a result of an over-sizing at design, which would attract much energy saving by reducing the fan speed, replacing with smaller motor etc. (c) Air- conditioning water distribution system (e.g. chilled water pumps, condenser water pumps) Efficiency of pump Similar approach to (b) above may be adopted to evaluate pump efficiency by making reference to the pump curve in manufacturer's technical brochure.
+O&M personnels.
+The potential EMO may be a result of an over-sizing at design, which would attract much energy saving by reducing the fan speed, replacing with smaller motor etc. (C) Air- conditioning water distribution system (e.g. chilled water pumps, condenser water pumps) Efficiency of pump Similar approach to (b) above may be adopted to evaluate pump efficiency by making reference to the pump curve in manufacturer's technical brochure.
 Any low efficiency if identified may also tally with observations of inefficient operating conditions such as excessive noise and vibration, excessive water leakage via bearings etc Potential EMO may be: checking lubrication of pump bearings, replacing the seal of pump casing to stop water leakage, checking and adjusting pump/motor alignment, replacing the worn out pump bearings, replacing the worn out pump impeller (due to corrosion) etc. Also check if the pump speed can be lowered, as power drawn by the pump is arithmetically proportional to the cube of its rotational speed.
-Efficiency of pump system A comparison of W per liter/s flow may be conducted as for the air distribution system in (b) above, in which case the benchmark may be based on the accrued experience of the REA or O&M personnels. (d) Luminaires in a space Lighting power density (LPD) The LPD may be calculated by dividing the total electrical power consumed by the luminaires in the space, which may be based on lighting layouts and luminaire catalogues, or on actual measurement of the power in the lighting circuits.
-The calculated LPD may be compared with the corresponding value suggested in the BEC (e.g. for office is15 W/m2).
+Efficiency of pump system A comparison of W per liter/s flow may be conducted as for the air distribution system in (b) above, in which case the benchmark may be based on the accrued experience of the REA or O&M personnels. (d) Luminaires in a space Lighting power density (LPD) The LPD may be calculated by dividing the space luminaires' total electrical power consumption by the internal floor area of the illuminated space.
+The electrical power consumption can be worked out based on lighting layouts and luminaire catalogues, or on actual measurement of the power in the lighting circuits.
+The calculated LPD may be compared with the corresponding value suggested in the BEC (e.g. for open plan office is 12 W/m ).
 A higher than the BEC value is an indication of potential EMO.
 The illumination level in the space may be checked against design, or against established lighting standard such as CIBSE or IESNA lighting code.
 A higher illumination level than design or the lighting standard is a confirmation of the potential EMO, which may be realized by disconnecting or removing some lamps/luminaires, using task lighting to reduce background lighting level, replacement with lower wattage lamps etc. (e) Energy performance of other equipment/ systems A 24-hour or over week-end continuous monitoring (say measurement every 5 to 15 minutes) of the overall power or energy consumption of a building may be conducted to observe whether the consumption profile is as expected, e.g. whether the consumption is at the expected reduced level during the off-hours.
-An abnormal consumption profile may be an indication of equipment or systems having not been turned off as needed, and warrants more systematic monitoring of the electrical circuits, and the potential EMO may be using timer switches to de-energize power supply during off-hours to these equipment (most commonly copying machines, printers & water dispensers etc.), activating hibernation modes (for computers, copying machines etc.) etc. Checking for presence of excessively low power factor in electrical circuits with medium and large size motors.
-Checking for presence of excessively high harmonic contents in electrical circuits with electronic equipment such as variable frequency drives. (f) EUI of the building Monthly EUIs and yearly EUIs for the recent years may be extracted to observe the variations across different buildings of the same type, or across same building in different years' records, and a significant deviation may be a sign of the building warranting higher attention on how it is using energy.
+An abnormal consumption profile may be an indication of equipment or systems having not been turned off as needed, and warrants more systematic monitoring of the electrical circuits, and the potential EMO may be using timer switches to de-energize power supply during off-hours to these equipment (most commonly copying machines, printers &amp; water dispensers etc.), activating hibernation modes (for computers, copying machines etc.) etc. Checking for presence of excessively low power factor in electrical circuits with medium and large size motors. frequency drives. (f) EUI of the building Monthly EUIs and yearly EUIs for the recent years may be extracted to observe the variations across different buildings of the same type, or across same building in different years' records, and a significant deviation may be a sign of the building warranting higher attention on how it is using energy.